 Don't forget about your devices

-When it doubts, just check for updates.
+When in doubt, just check for updates.
 Computers, operating systems and applications seem to constantly be getting patches.
 These are critical for protecting your network and data.
 Patches are often responding to a vulnerability that’s either been made public or has already been exploited so it’s important to update all applicable devices and applications as soon as possible.
 This includes computers, phones, smart watches, televisions, baby monitors, doorbells, and so on.

 Firewall & Anti-virus are critical, too.
 Newer versions of both Windows and Mac offer built in tools.
 Many ISPs offer free or discounted antivirus (e.g. Xfinity, Verizon Fios, Spectrum).
 Free solutions are also available but be sure to research products before installing.
 Questions about specific products can be directed to ERM@mass.gov.